open-contracting-extensions/ocds_organizationClassification_extension/README.md

 ## Examples

-An organization categorized as a Social protection business.
+An organization categorized as a social protection business.

 ```json
 {